 As a major research university, UNH provides all students with the unique and valuable opportunity to conduct research

 UNH's Hamel Center for Undergraduate Research provides the resources and financial support for the research, scholarly and creative projects of UNH students.
-Whether it's investigating moose habitat, examining the effects of the European monetary union, or composing music for a dance concert, each year students from all fields of study receive grants to embark on their own explorations.
+Whether it's investigating moose habitat, examining the effects of the European monetary union, or composing music for a theater production, each year students from all fields of study receive grants to embark on their own explorations.
 The Center also supports international undergraduate research and helps students share their research findings widely, within and beyond the University.
 Currently, 100% of the funding for undergraduate research awards and fellowships comes from donor gifts.

 Why support undergraduate research?

 There are numerous educational benefits to doing research.
 Students learn to work collaboratively with a faculty mentor; sharpen their problem-solving skills; learn about current issues, methods, and leaders in their chosen field(s); and apply concepts learned in the classroom to "real life" situations.
 Of particular benefit to them on a professional level are the opportunities to explore potential careers, improve their communication skills, and learn how to work effectively as part of a team.
 All of these things allow the student to grow as a critical and independent thinker, build confidence and independence, and increase awareness of ethical issues.
 As a result, the student will be well prepared to enter the workplace or to attend graduate and other professional schools.